polterguy/hyper-core/README.md

 **Important** - Remember to URL encode your URL!

-Notice, if you supply multiple additional query parameters, these will be `OR` together in your select SQL.
+Notice, if you supply multiple additional query parameters, these will be `OR`'ed together in your select SQL.
 This means that the following would select all items having either the firstname containing _"john"_, or the surname containing _"hansen"_.